 First Floor: Imported Goods Zone

-The first floor functions as the core Yiwu imported goods area.
-Products here are already manufactured and packaged, making this floor different from factory-oriented districts.
-Buyers visit this level to source imported food items, household products, and lifestyle goods cleared for the Chinese market.
+The first floor is the core of District 5’s imported goods reputation.
+Products here are already manufactured and packaged, which makes this floor different from the factory-oriented districts elsewhere in the market.
+Buyers use this level to source imported food, household products, and lifestyle goods cleared for the Chinese market, and it’s also a useful floor for researching international packaging trends before committing to a supplier.

 Second Floor: Bedding and Home Textiles

 The second floor is the main hub for Yiwu bedding.
-Suppliers offer complete bedding sets, individual components, and hospitality-grade textile solutions.
-Materials range from cotton and microfiber to blended and synthetic fabrics.
+Suppliers offer complete bedding sets, individual components, and hospitality-grade textile solutions, in materials ranging from cotton and microfiber to blended and synthetic fabrics.
+This level is especially popular with hotel suppliers, home textile brands, and large retailers, who tend to focus on fabric quality, thread count, and packaging consistency when comparing suppliers.

 Third Floor: Curtains and Decorative Textiles